 Most of the included tests verify that Anymail constructs the expected ESP API calls, without actually calling the ESP’s API or sending any email.
-So these tests don’t require API keys, but they do require mock and all ESP-specific package requirements.
+(So these tests don’t require any API keys.)

 In addition to the mocked tests, Anymail has integration tests which do call live ESP APIs.
 These tests are normally skipped; to run them, set environment variables with the necessary API keys or other settings.
 For example:

 $ export ANYMAIL_TEST_MAILGUN_API_KEY='your-Mailgun-API-key' $ export ANYMAIL_TEST_MAILGUN_DOMAIN='mail.example.com' # sending domain for that API key $ tox -e django42-py311-all tests.test_mailgun_integration

 *_integration_tests.py files in the tests source to see which variables

 are required for each ESP.
 Depending on the supported features, the integration tests for

 a particular ESP send around 5-15 individual messages.
 For ESPs that don’t offer a sandbox,

 these will be real sends charged to your account (again, see the notes in each test case).

 Be sure to specify a particular testenv with tox’s